13 Great Careers You Don't Need a College Degree For (2025)

 #12: Cosmetologist

 Pros: Being a cosmetologist can be ideal for those who love to help others feel good about themselves.
-It's also in high demand, with an 11% rise in job roles predicted between 2021-2031.
+It's also in high demand, with a 7% rise in job roles predicted between 2023 and 2033.
 Each day is different, and it's a job you can do anywhere in the world.

 Cons: Cosmetologists are often on their feet all day, and the hours can be long.
 You also need to work up close and personal with a range of people.
 Some of them may not always be the nicest or, in some cases, cleanest.